 Recipe Manager

-A recipe manager is software designed to be your digital cookbook.
+A recipe manager app is software designed to be your digital cookbook.
 It stores all your recipes in one place and makes them searchable, scalable, and accessible from any device.
-Instead of juggling screenshots, browser bookmarks, paper printouts, and notes apps, a recipe manager gives every recipe a permanent home — and unlocks features that physical cookbooks cannot match, like automatic shopping lists, recipe scaling, and step-by-step cook mode.
+Instead of juggling screenshots, browser bookmarks, paper printouts, and notes apps, a recipe organizer gives every recipe a permanent home and unlocks features that physical cookbooks can't match, like automatic shopping lists, recipe scaling, and step-by-step cook mode.

 What a recipe manager does

-A good recipe manager handles every stage of the cooking workflow:
+A good recipe manager app handles every stage of the cooking workflow:

 The core difference between a recipe manager and a notes app is structure.
-When ingredients, quantities, and steps are parsed — not just stored as free text — the app can do useful work with your data automatically.
+When ingredients, quantities, and steps are parsed (not stored as free text), the app can do useful work with your data automatically.

 Types of recipe managers